John Ballard Attorney at Law

 John began his law practice at 1308 Rosa Parks Blvd with over a dozen of Nashville's best criminal defense attorneys.
 While developing a criminal defense practice, John learned that there was a need for a robust law practice that could serve many different legal needs of the community.
 It may be a dispute regarding insurance, government, or regulations, and knowing the right people and how to navigate seemingly complex issues is important.

 While working to find a solution without litigation is important, sometimes the only way to resolve an issue is to let the judge decide.
 John has spent most of his career in court arguing and winning cases in front of judges and juries on a myriad of issues.
 His background means that he is familiar with not only the courts but the judges, attorneys, and court staff as well.
 He is comfortable in the courtroom litigating complex issues because he comes prepared and outworks the other side.

-John has recently moved his main office to Franklin, Tennessee and brings with him the experience, knowledge, and reputation from Nashville, but also as a native to Williamson County.
+John has recently moved his main office to Franklin, Tennessee, and brings with him the experience, knowledge, and reputation from Nashville, but also as a native of Williamson County.